thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 ---

 Occasionally people ask about [Nickel](nickel.rs) projects that they can dig into to get a feel of some real world Nickel code.
-In case you never heard of Nickel, it's an web application server written in Rust.
+In case you never heard of Nickel, it's a web application server written in Rust.
 We thought it'd be nice to write a simple web application with Nickel, deploy it to Heroku and blog about it.

 ##Defining the scope of the application

-What's better than dogfooding your project?
-Dogfooding two of your projects at once!
-In case you missed it, with the help of awesome contributors, we created [clog](https://github.com/thoughtram/clog) which is a small tool to generate nice changelogs from semantic git histories.
-Clog parses commit messages that follow the Angular Commit Message Conventions which are quite popular among many projects such as [Angular](github.com/angular/angular), [Hoodie](https://github.com/hoodiehq/hoodie-server), [Nickel](https://github.com/nickel-org/nickel.rs), [Clap.rs](https://github.com/kbknapp/clap-rs) and many more.
+What's better than dog fooding your project?
+Dog fooding two of your projects at once!
+In case you missed it, with the help of awesome contributors, we created [Clog](https://github.com/thoughtram/clog) which is a small tool to generate nice changelogs from semantic Git histories.
+Clog parses commit messages that follow the Angular commit message conventions which are quite popular among many projects such as [Angular](github.com/angular/angular), [angular-translate](https://github.com/angular-translate/angular-translate), [Hoodie](https://github.com/hoodiehq/hoodie-server), [Nickel](https://github.com/nickel-org/nickel.rs), [Clap.rs](https://github.com/kbknapp/clap-rs) and many more.
 Clog started as a fork of the Node.js based [conventional changelog](https://github.com/ajoslin/conventional-changelog) project but has since moved on to follow it's own ideas.

-So let's build a website that let's you generate a nicely formatted changelog for any public repository on Github - right from your browser.
+Let's build a website that lets you generate a nicely formatted changelog for any public repository on GitHub - right from your browser.
 Let's keep that as simple as possible and focus on the important parts.

-- Use nickel to build a JSON API that can be consumed from an SPA
+- Use Nickel to build a JSON API that can be consumed from a frontend
-- Make nickel serve an Angular application as static html so that frontend and backend are nicely decoupled.
+- Make Nickel serve an Angular application as static html so that frontend and backend are nicely decoupled.
-- Deploy that app to Heroku
+- Deploy the app to Heroku

 ##Bootstrapping our Nickel application

 This article assumes a basic understanding of Rust.
-If you've never build anything with Rust before, the [Getting Started]() section of the official Rust book should clarify all basic questions.
+If you've never built anything with Rust before, the [Getting Started](https://doc.rust-lang.org/stable/book/getting-started.html) section of the official Rust book should answer all basic questions.

 The easiest way to bootstrap a Rust project is through Cargo: Rust's official package manager.